Children's Advocacy Resource Center

 · “Being a Kid Isn't Easy,” addressing the emotional issues children encounter when their parents are divorcing; and

 · “Planning Your Future,” intended for children over twelve who are either anticipating or involved in aging out of the foster care system.
-(NOTE: "Planning Your Future" is currently being updated and will be available at a later date.)
+Focuses on resources in northeast Kansas.

-Getting guardianship of your grandchildren by Alexandra English, staff attorney in our Kansas City office, was published in the June 2012 edition of the Johnson County Department on Aging newsletter The Best Times.
+Getting guardianship of your grandchildren by Alexandra English, staff attorney in our Kansas City office, is a good guide for grandparents wanting to adopt their grandkids in Kansas.

 Thanks to the Legacy of Justice Foundation!